MEFRREEX/JOOQConnector/README.md

 ## 🛠 Examples

-If you are using a standalone api, you can disable the printing of logo and tips when you run the rpogram
+If you are using a standalone api, you can disable the printing of logo and tips when you run the program
 ```java
 JOOQConnector.setJOOQMessagesEnabled(false);
 ```